Boat Maintenance: How to Clean a Greasy Boat Bilge

 - Prevent the growth of microorganisms

-No boat is ever truly clean for as long as the bilge remains a stinky pit, so you have to make sure that the bilge is cleaned along with all the other areas of your boat.
-Cleaning your bilge is very much like cleaning the underbody of your car: you don’t see it often and it’s very dirty, but the job has to be done.
+No boat is ever truly clean for as long as you have a greasy boat bilge.
+So you have to make sure that the bilge is cleaned along with all the other areas of your boat.
+Cleaning your greasy boat bilge is very much like cleaning the underbody of your car: you don’t see it often and it’s very dirty, but the job has to be done.

 Go for something that’s environmentally-friendly, as you don’t want to discharge too much oily, chemical-laden water after performing the cleanup process.
 Load up on elbow grease as well, as it will loosen the muck that is clinging to the bilge surface so you can scrub them away with a heavy-duty wash cloth, sponge or brush.